shivchaudhari-ai/shivchaudhari-ai/README.md

-- 👋 Hi, I’m @shivchaudhari-ai
+- 👋 Hi, I’m @shivchaudhari
 - 👀 I’m interested in Python and Java
 - 🌱 I’m currently learning DataScience,LangChain,Git and Github Course and also SQL
 - 📫 How to reach me - shivam7744998850@gmail.com